Bay Scallops

 You may wonder why, if the scallops are in so much trouble, they are harvested at all.

-Well, interesting thing about bay scallops.
-They only live about 2 years.
+Well, interesting thing about scallops is that they only live about 2 years.
 Scallops are born during the summer and spend their first year growing.
 Then in the summer of their second year they spawn.
 The scallops are harvested in the fall and winter after they’ve spawned and reached the end of their life cycle.
 Since they're going to die soon anyway, there's no harm in taking them.

 Harvesting Long Island Bay Scallops